Driving and transport during COVID-19

 The licence extension period is treated the same as any other period where you hold a valid licence or learner permit.
 This means that penalty points or disqualifications that you might have on your licence record will continue to count down to their expiry date during this period.

 The Road Safety Authority has a list of frequently asked questions (pdf) about the extension of licences and learner permits.

 Learning to drive and driving tests

 To learn to drive, you will need a learner permit.
 You can apply for a learner permit after you have successfully completed the driver theory test.
 Read more about the steps involved in learning to drive.

-Driving schools can reopen, but instructors must make sure that they follow public health advice and the return to work safely protocols.
+Driving schools can provide lessons to people who have driving tests booked, but instructors must make sure that they follow public health advice and the return to work safely protocols.

 If you have already passed your theory test or driving test, or initial basic training for motorcyclists, the following documents have been extended for 4 months:

 - Certificates of competency received on passing a driving test